New director helps lead Children’s Museum from downtown Portland to Thompson’s Point

 The space will be new, but the mission of providing children the opportunity to learn about science, art and the world around them through play will remain the same.

-“My vision is to continue the foundation of what the museum and theatre has been for many years and elevate it to an even bigger and broader level,” Spint said.
+“My vision is to continue the foundation of what the museum and theatre has been for many years and elevate it to an even bigger and broader level,” Pezzino said.

 Board President Chris Dougherty said Pezzino is coming on at a key time.